lukepunnett/AddressBookAPI/README.md

 # API EndPoints

 The API endpoints are best consumed for testing purposes using POSTMAN.
-When
+When testing the POST method in Postman it is best to copy the original JSON object from a GET request and make a slight change, the body type should be raw with type as JSON(application/json.)

 GET EndPoints: